weishengwu/eShopOnContainers---msft/Setting-eShopOnContainer-solution-up-in-a-Visual-Studio-2017-environment.md

 About further info on Docker for windows, check this additional page https://docs.docker.com/docker-for-windows/

 Docker for Windows uses Hyper-V to run a Linux VM which is the by default Docker host.
 If you don't have Hyper-V installed/enabled, it'll be installed and you will probably need to reboot your machine.
+Docker's setup should warn you about it, though.

 **IMPORTANT**: Check that you don't have any other hypervisor installed that might be not compatible with Hyper-V. For instance, Intel HAXM can be installed by VS 2017 if you chose to install Google's Android emulator which works on top of Intel HAXM.
 In that case, you'd need to uninstall Google's Android emulator and Intel HAXM.
 VS 2017 recommends to install the Google Android emulator because it is the only Android emulator with support for Google Play Store, Google Maps, etc. However, take into account that it currently is not compatible with Hyper-V, so you might have incompatibilities with this scenario.